 For today's recipe we are going to prepare a delicious fabada.
 As everyone knows, it is the traditional stew of our Asturian cuisine.
-It is usually prepared with sausages such as chorizo, blood sausage..., called compango and which has a characteristic smoky flavor.
+It is usually prepared with sausages such as chorizo, blood sausage..., called compango and which has a characteristic smoky flavour.

 Ingredients